mukherjee-sayan/ERA-greybox-learn/README.md

 The directory `tlsep` contains all the necessary files to execute the tool, and the directory `examples` contains a few example automata that can be learnt using our tool.

-To infer a new ERA (the so called, 'system under learning'), one needs to follow the syntax we use for specifying an ERA.
-This syntax is described in the file [file-format.md](file-format.md).
+To learn a new ERA-recognizable language, one needs to provide to the algorithm an ERA (the so-called, 'system under learning') that recognizes the target language.
+This ERA *needs to* follow the syntax described in [file-format.md](file-format.md).
-In the input file the user needs to specify the events to be present in the automaton and mark those events whose corresponding clocks will appear on the guards, as `active`.
+In the input file, the user needs to specify the set of events of the automaton, and mark those events whose corresponding clocks will appear on the guards, as `active`.

+Before being able to run `tLsep`, the user **must** do the following:

-One also needs to specify the path to the executable `tck-reach` (which will be built when installing `TChecker`) in the file [config.py](./tlsep/config.py).
+- the user **needs to specify the path** to the executable `tck-reach` (which will be built when installing `TChecker`) in the file [config.py](./tlsep/config.py).

-One then **needs to change the current directory** to [tlsep](./tlsep/) and then `tLsep` can be executed to learn the new automaton by executing the following:
+- the user then **needs to change the current directory** to [tlsep](./tlsep/)

+`tLsep` can now be used to learn a new ERA by executing the following:

 ```
 cd tlsep
-python3 ./tLsep.py --sul ../examples/<example-name> --m <max-constant>
+python3 ./tLsep.py --sul <path-to-example-file> --m <max-constant>
 ```

-The output of this command will be an `ERA` printed in the terminal, accepting the same language as the automaton mentioned as `sul`.
+The output of this command will be an `ERA` printed in the terminal, accepting the same language as the automaton specified as `sul`.

 The tool has been tested in MacOS and in a Docker container running Ubuntu 22.04.